 - Siting of roads and home-sites

-- Residential homes and urban farms
+- Residential homes, commercial lots and urban farm design

-- Energy, Water and Nutrient cycling
+- Energy, water and nutrient cycling

 - Rooftop rainwater harvesting systems (passive and active)